nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ![Create React App failed to compile](./cra-failed-to-compile.png)

-Well CRA does JavaScript linting as well and it is rejecting the compiled F# code.
+Well Create React Application does JavaScript linting as well and it is rejecting the compiled F# code.
 Or at least a part of the `Fable.Core` library in this case.
 We want to tell the linter that it should ignore the `src/bin` folder.

-Create a `.eslintignore` file and add `src/bin/**` to it.
+Create an `.eslintignore` file and add `src/bin/**` to it.
 For the ignore file to be picked up add an `.env` file with `EXTEND_ESLINT=true`.

 ![Fable compiled this](./fable-compiled-this.png)